 You will be working at the schools from Monday to Friday from 10.00 am to 03.00 pm.
 However, the timing and the sessions can vary due to various circumstances in the school.

 The school timings are from 10.00 am to 03.00 pm.
 You will be placed in classes according to your skills and knowledge.
-Various activities which you will be assigned to do in your time will include, preparing lesson plans, engage in various activities with the children, train and assist teachers regarding the methods, and advising and counseling the parents on the methods to improve the children.
+Various activities which you will be assigned to do in your time will include, preparing lesson plans, engage in various activities with the children, train and assist teachers regarding the teaching methods and advising and counseling the parents on the methods to improve the children.

 Note: This schedule can be changed and/or amended depending on weather conditions, local conditions and unforeseen circumstances.

 Minimum English level: Basic

 CRB required: On Signup

 Passport copy required: On Signup

 Required qualification: Qualification in Special Education/any field of therapy

 Copies of certificates of qualifications and academic transcripts.

 Kathmandu, the capital and largest city in Nepal, is like no other city in the world.
 The decaying buildings in the heart of the city are a contrast to the lively atmosphere that permeates the streets.
 The smell of incense wafts from the stores while street sellers push their wares, and people go about their daily lives, all against a backdrop of historic temples and carved statues.